sakkurax7/tedit/README.md

 ```
 make
 ```
-you can now run this at ./tedit or to install just clone the repository and
+you can now run this as ./tedit or to install just clone the repository and

 ```
 chmod +x install.sh